jhuizy/travel-blog/content/blog/2020-02-04-goodbye-australia-hello-adventure.md

 *Jordan’s Contents*

-Hopefully next time we post it’ll be from our first stop: Buenos Aires, Argentina 🇦🇷
+If all goes to plan the next time we post it’ll be from our first stop: Buenos Aires, Argentina 🇦🇷